1.c) Stars, expansion of the Universe and dark energy

 Existence of contraction and expansion of the Universe

 We must bear in mind that both expansion and contraction of the Universe are indeed coherent with the available information.
 Of course, the expansion is predominant in the big scale.

-As mentioned in the section on big black balls, creation of mass –black interaction– implies compression or concentration of the global aether.
+As mentioned in the section on big black balls, the creation of mass –black interaction– implies compression or concentration of the global aether.
 Consequently, they provoke contraction of the Universe.

-In addition, the capture of electromagnetic energy also entails an increase in the mass of big black balls and concentration of the global aether.
+Also, the capture of electromagnetic energy also entails an increase in the mass of big black balls and concentration of the global aether.

-Expansion of the Universe is not occurring in one particular direction, but equally for all stars; it is as if each star was getting further away from all its neighboring stars.
+Expansion of the Universe is not occurring in one particular direction, but equally for all-stars; it is as if each star was getting further away from all its neighboring stars.